 911 from University landline

 Office of Audit and Advisory Services

 Through professional training and hands-on experience, the Office of Audit and Advisory Services audit consultants have expertise in various areas of University operations.
 Our goal is to provide your department with the support and assistance necessary to enable you to better fulfill your mission.
 We encourage you to contact us with any ideas, questions, or concerns you may have about your department’s operations.

 Faculty conduct questions should be directed to the Office of the Provost - Faculty Affairs.

 Vice President and Associate Provost for Faculty Affairs

 Staff conduct questions can be directed to any one of the Human Resources Consultants (HRCs) in the Office of Human Resources.

 Other Complaints Pertaining to Student Misconduct

-Complaints pertaining to student misconduct other than student-on-student sexual harassment should be directed to the Office of Community Standards, within the division of Student Affairs.
+Complaints pertaining to student misconduct other than sexual or discriminatory harassment should be directed to the Office of Community Standards, within the division of Student Affairs.